Garmelon/mima-tools/README.md

 value as argument.
 Large opcodes can range from `F0` to `FF` and have, if at all, a 16-bit value as argument.

+For large opcodes without an argument, the 16 value bits are ignored.
+They don't have to be set to 0.

 ### Registers

 | Name  | Size (bits) | Function                     |